1alexvash/AlexCodeBlog/content/posts/2022-01-03-benefits-of-mentoring.md

 Mentoring is primarily **beneficial** to you.

-I know this can be a little counterintuitive, when somebody constantly asks you questions, and doesn't let you concentrate on work, so let me explain.
+I know this can be a little <ins>counterintuitive</ins>, when somebody constantly asks you questions, and doesn't let you concentrate on work, so let me explain.

-### Benefits:
+## Benefits:

 ### Deep knowledge